the-fool/thomasruble.com/content/blog/realtime-with-django-channels.md

 # Abstract

 What follows is a simple demo for using the [Delay Server](https://channels.readthedocs.io/en/stable/delay.html) in [Django Channels](https://github.com/django/channels) to deliver asynchronous real-time progress updates over WebSockets.
-Our demo backend will execute a long-running 'backround task', and then send progress updates at regular intervals to a WebSocket client.
+Our demo backend will execute a long-running 'background task', and then send progress updates at regular intervals to a WebSocket client.
 We'll also use channels to distribute our server load over multiple queues and worker processes.

 Full project code [here](https://github.com/the-fool/prog-rock)